-- the Company's business model for managing the financial asset. - the contractual cash flow characteristics of the financial asset.
+- The Sub-fund's business model for managing the financial asset. - the contractual cash flow characteristics of the financial asset.

-All income and expenses relating to financial assets that are recognised in profit or loss are presented within finance income, finance costs or other financial items, except for impairment of receivables which is presented within other expenses.
+All income and expenses relating to financial assets that are recognised in profit or loss are presented within finance income, finance costs or other financial items, except for impairment of trade receivables which is presented within other expenses.

-All income and expenses relating to financial assets are recognised in the statement of comprehensive income.
+All income and expenses relating to financial assets are recognised in the statement of profit or loss and other comprehensive income.